radius-project/docs/docs/content/concepts/api-concept/index.md

 #### Resource manager: Radius

-This example shows a Radius application named `my-app` in the `my-group` resource group, running on the local cluster.
+This example shows a Radius application named `my-app` in the `my-group` resource group, running on the local cluster:

 | Key                | Example                                                                              |
 | ------------------ | ------------------------------------------------------------------------------------ |
 | **Root scope**     | `/planes/radius/local/resourceGroups/my-group`                                       |